r0bn/swp2/api documentation/readme.md

 ```
 http://api.storytellar.de/story/open
 ```
-The response parameters are the same as for final tagged stories.
+The response will be an json object with the following parameters: id, working_title, created_at, updated_at

 **Create new story**

-To create a new story that is final the following post route applies:
+To create a new story the following post route applies:
 ```
 http://api.storytellar.de/story
 ```
  * Method: POST
- * Parameters: final (optional, read on...), xml
+ * Parameters: final (optional), working_title (optional), xml
  * Response: Story ID integer

-> **Note:** The server will automatically extract the xml metadata from the XML file when the final parameter is given.
+> **Note:** The server will automatically extract the xml metadata from the XML file when the final parameter is given and the story is valid.

-If the parameter "final" (content doesn't matter) is set, the XML file/string has to be valid in all ways (media files, well formatted and schema valid).
+If the parameter `final` (content doesn't matter) is set, the XML file/string has to be valid in all ways (media files, well formatted and schema valid).
 Don't set that parameter without checking!

-> **IMPORTANT:** We are unable to check if the XML is well formatted and schema validated at the moment!
-This has to be done front-end when the "final" parameter is given.
-This will be updated as soon as the XML catalog is ready.
-Without "final" parameter there is no need for any validation, you can post whatever you want then.
+The server will check if the xml is well formatted and schema valid, if that fails the story will not be tagged as final and remain open.

 Let's create a final story for example: The route has to be called via post method and contain a parameter "final" and "xml" with the xml file content as string.

-Let's create a story that is not final, which could be called "preparing a story": Only the "xml" parameter has to be filled, it doesn't matter if it's a valid xml string or not.
+Let's create a story that is not final, which could be called "preparing a story": The parameter `xml` and `working_title` has to be filled, it doesn't matter if it's a valid xml string or not.
 Don't include the parameter "final" within your post.
-You can now edit this story... (see next chapters)
+You can now edit this story... (see next chapters).
+You can find your story under the route for non-final stories!

 Valid XML metadata tags have to follow these rules: